annebrown/docs-pub/docs/tooling/ssgs/mkdocs/plugins/meta.md

 title: Meta
 description: Meta MkDocs Plugin
 tags:
-  - Meta
+  - Meta Plugin
 ---

 ## Description

 {{ description }}

-[Meta](https://squidfunk.github.io/mkdocs-material/plugins/meta/) is a Material Built-In Plugin
+[Meta](https://squidfunk.github.io/mkdocs-material/plugins/meta "Official Site") is a Material Built-In Plugin.

-## Description

-Meta recursively merges the contents of ```.meta.yml```  files with the frontmatter of all pages contained in the same folder and all subfolders.
+Meta recursively merges the contents of `.meta.yml`  files with the frontmatter of all pages contained in the same folder and all subfolders.
 This, with the help of other plugins, enables powerful features, such as inherited tags, etc.

 ## Tags